Public Information | Te Whatu Ora - Te Tai Tokerau

 • Children aged between 5 -15 years

-• Māori and Pacific (>95% of cases in Northland are Māori or Pasefika)
+• Māori and Pasifika (>95% of cases in Northland are Māori or Pasifika)

 • People who share a house with lots of others.